KylianGERMAIN/Orcana/README.md

 ### Orcana is a GraphQL API admin panel

+With Orcana you can have an administrator panel and observe through log and statistics different things like:

+- Create an account
+- Connect to an account
+- Security with an json web token
+- search an user by name
+- Search an user by id
+- Reset your password
+- Change your name
+- Delete your account
+- Change the role of a user if the user has a role below yours
+- You can send a message to another user
+- Delete your message
+- Get in real time the message sent

 # Installation

 To get started, just clone the repository and run yarn install && yarn dev: